 The history of the Oregon Trail journey from Independence, Missouri to Oregon City, Oregon, is part of most 4th grade teachers' curriculum as they relate the journey of early pioneers.
 These days, it can feel like parents are doing a bit of pioneering of their own as they navigate new ways to engage kids with education.
 If you and your family are looking for a way to bring learning home and/or see some historic sites firsthand, get our free Oregon Trail Activity Book full of activities and coloring pages inspired by real places and Oregon Trail history.
 You can order the free book online, and we'll ship it to your door, or for instant fun you can download the full book as a PDF.

-The city of Oregon City in Mt.
+Oregon City in Mt.
 Hood Territory is the official end of the Oregon Trail.
-In 2018 while commemorating the 175th anniversary of the Oregon Trail, (yes, 175 years, time flies, right?) we were inspired to create an entertaining and interactive tool that would resonate with kids and adults, explaining the trials and tribulations the pioneers experienced throughout the expedition and why it was worth it.
-Our free Oregon Trail Activity & Coloring Book is that tool and is a history lesson camouflaged in FUN!
-The guide sheds light on pioneer life, from what to pack in their limited wagon space, to hand gestures used to communicate with Native American tribes, to tracking skills.
-It is a tactile tutorial that stands out in this digital age, and hopefully arouses your curiosity to see these historical sites in person as well as the other splendors that make up Mt.
+In 2018 while commemorating the 175th anniversary of the Oregon Trail, (yes, 175 years, time flies, right?) we were inspired to create an entertaining and interactive tool that would resonate with kids and adults, explaining the trials and tribulations the Oregon Trail pioneers experienced throughout the expedition.
+The Oregon Trail Activity Guide sheds light on pioneer life, from what they packed in their limited wagon space to hand gestures used to communicate with Indigenous tribes to tracking skills.
+It is a tactile tutorial that stands out in this digital age and hopefully arouses your curiosity to see these historical sites in person, as well as the other splendors that make up Mt.
 Hood Territory.